eunices/bee-description-model/readme.md

 | 20000      | 0.9         | ~2 hours |
 | 100000     | 0.9         | ~8 hours |

-## How to: forecast based on the model
+## How to: forecast using the model

 - Edit `forecast_params` in `params.r`
 - Open R and run the following: